SEVERAL homes were evacuated after anti-terrorism police swooped on a house in Horwich.

 The raid was said to be pre-planned and part of an investigation into the possession and distribution of indecent images.

-The man was arrested on suspicion of offences under the Terrorism Act 2000: possessing information likely to be useful for a person committing or preparing for acts of terrorism and offences under the Explosives Act.
+The man was arrested on suspicion of offences under the Terrorism Act 2000: possessing information likely to be useful for a person committing or preparing for acts of terrorism and offences under

 The raids were supported by officers from the North West Counter Terrorism Unit.